camme/node-nfc/README.md

 ## Installation errors
 Here is a list of possible issues that might come up on installation:

-- If you, when installing with npm, get an error of a missing nfc.h, it means that libnfc isnt installed correctly.
+- If you, when installing with npm, get an **error of a missing nfc.h**, it means that libnfc isnt installed correctly.

 ## License